-I, Steven Ristorcelli, C. P. G., do hereby certify that I am currently employed as Principal Geologist by: Mine Development Associates, Inc., 210 South Rock Blvd., Reno, Nevada 89502.
+I, Steven Ristorcelli, C. P. G., do hereby certify that I am currently an associate of: Mine Development Associates, Inc., 210 South Rock Blvd., Reno, Nevada 89502, a division of RESPEC.

-I am the author of the report entitled "Updated Resource Estimate and NI 43-101 Technical Report, Eastside and Castle Gold-Silver Project, Esmeralda County, Nevada" prepared for Allegiant Gold Ltd. with an Effective Date of December 30, 2019 and dated January 24, 2020.
-I take co-responsibility for all sections of the Technical Report subject to those issues discussed in Section 3.0.
+I am the author of the report entitled "Updated Resource Estimate and Technical Report, Eastside and Castle Gold-Silver Property, Esmeralda County, Nevada" prepared for Allegiant Gold Ltd. with an Effective Date of July 30, 2021 and dated July 30, 2021.
+I take responsibility for all sections of the Technical Report subject to those issues discussed in Section 3.0.

 I graduated with a Bachelor of Science degree in Geology from Colorado State University in 1977 and a Master of Science degree in Geology from the University of New Mexico in 1980.
-I am a Registered Professional Geologist in the states of California (#3964) and a Certified Professional Geologist (#10257) with the American Institute of Professional Geologists.
+I am a Certified Professional Geologist (#10257) with the American Institute of Professional Geologists.

 I have worked as a geologist continuously for over 40 years since graduation from undergraduate university.
-During that time I have been engaged in the exploration, definition, and modeling of dozens of epithermal gold-silver deposits in North America, Central America and South America, and have estimated the mineral resources for many such deposits.
+During that time I have been engaged in the exploration, definition, and modeling of dozens of epithermal goldsilver deposits in North America, Central America and South America, and have estimated the mineral resources for many such deposits.